Surjo11/warehouse-management-server-side/README.md

 - For server side we are using Node.js
 - We are using node.js framework that is express.
 - For database we are using MongoDB.
-- We are heroku to secure our server data.
+- We are use jwt to secure our server data.
 - For secure our user name and password we are using dotenv.
-- For this project we installed node.js,nodemon,express,dotenv,mongodb.
+- For this project we installed node.js,nodemon,express,dotenv,mongodb,jwtwebtoken.

+# warehouse-management-server-side-Surjo11